jayavardhan3112/discord-bot-boilerplate/README.md

 # discord-bot-boilerplate

-Starting point for creating python based Discord Bot
+Starting point for creating python based Discord Bot.
+Helps you in automating anything

 ## Requirements
 You need Python 3.4 or later to run discord-bot-boilerplate.